hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

     We recommend using QBFT or IBFT 2.0 networks with at least four nodes in production environments.

 ### Speed

-Reaching consensus and adding blocks is faster in Clique networks.
-For Clique, the probability of a fork increases as the number of validators increases.

 For QBFT and IBFT 2.0, the time to add new blocks increases as the number of validators increases.